3-exchange transfer pitfalls

 All those rules above can feel like a lot.
 In practice you only need four automatic habits:

-These four kept me from losing money on transfers for 8 years.
-The two incidents I did have were both non-self-caused (a system maintenance window once, and a counterparty AML flag on another) — the discipline above kept the damage to zero in both cases.
+These four habits are what keep experienced traders from losing money on transfers year after year.
+The rare incidents that do happen tend to be non-self-caused (a system maintenance window, a counterparty AML flag) — and the discipline above keeps the damage near zero.
 Newcomers usually crash on rule 1: "the test transaction felt redundant so I skipped it."
 One mistake there can cost months of salary.

 The money in an exchange account looks like a number on a screen, but every operation moves real dollars.
 Treat transfers like fastening a seatbelt — a thoughtless automatic motion — and you'll stay in this market for the next 5 to 10 years.
 Skip the seatbelt because you're in a hurry, and you'll have a very expensive story to tell.